-There are only a handful of things that can go wrong with the simple carburettors used on the Honda c90 and – once you have a rough idea of how they work – the fixes are straight forward and largely common sense.
+There are only a few things that can go wrong with the simple carburettors used on the Honda c90 and – once you have a rough idea of how these parts work – the fixes are straight forward and largely common sense.

 The tiny holes in the emulsion tubes and jets can get blocked with particles that have found their way past the fuel filter, or they can get clogged up by deposits left behind when old fuel goes stale.